Russia says attacks not hitting civilians. Scenes in cities tell a different story.

 Russian Foreign Minister Sergey Lavrov claimed Friday that “no strikes are being made on civilian infrastructure.”

 But across the country, Ukrainians are huddled in bunkers and basements as the Russian advance into Ukraine deepens.
 Under international humanitarian law, warring parties are required to be able to justify their targets and avoid civilian infrastructure.
-Intentionally targeting civilian infrastructure is a war crime.
+Intentionally targeting civilian infrastructure can be factors in possible war crime charges.

 On Friday, Amnesty International said Russia is carrying out “indiscriminate attacks on civilian areas and strikes on protected objects such as hospitals.”